Modeling Interactions Data with Boosted Trees

 3. EXPLORE

-First, count() the activity_type variable and sort the resulting output by frequency.
+First, count() the activity_type variable in your filtered interactions data and sort the resulting output by frequency.

 activity_type n